mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 In the remaining verification, we will manually be executing similar steps to what the Mender Client usually does in regular operations to communicate with the bootloader.

-To avoid the Mender Client interfering with the manual verification it is recommended disconnect the device from the internet.
+To avoid the Mender Client interfering with the manual verification it is recommended to disconnect the device from the internet.

 ## Bootloader environment tools are present on the device

-Verify that the two commands to manipulate the bootloader environment are in the path and are executable.
-These are used by the Mender Client to communicate with the bootloader.
+Verify which of the two commands to manipulate the bootloader environment are executable and available in the path.
+These are used by the `mender-client` to set the bootloader environment.

 The executables which the Mender Client expects are bootloader specific.
 By default, `GRUB` and `uboot` implementations are supported.
 Please run the commands below: